B&Bs vs. Hotels Comparison [Atmosphere, Price, Safety, Amenities]

 Bed and breakfasts tend to provide a more laid-back, relaxed atmosphere than hotels do.
 B&B hosts often live in or nearby the same property as their guests, which creates an intimate, homely and low-pressure setting where guests can experience a local culture and interact with their host and/or other guests.

 Hospitality is a major reason to book a B&B. Of the various lodging types, B&Bs offer perhaps the most warm and personal hospitality.
-However, you should not expect service to be as streamlined or as speedy as in large hotels.
-B&Bs are best-suited for slowing your day down, not speeding it up.
-B&Bs typically have a more compact common area and fewer guest rooms than hotels do, and may offer one or multiple room style options (in layout, total beds, furniture, features, etc.).
+However, you should not expect service to be as streamlined or speedy as in large hotels.
+B&Bs are suited for slowing a day down, not speeding it up.
+B&Bs usually have more compact common areas and fewer guest rooms than hotels do, and may offer one or multiple room style options (in layout, total beds, furniture, features, etc.).
 Rooms are often unique and/or locally-themed.

 As B&Bs tend to focus on providing comfort and service, they’re ideal for “staycations” and weekend getaways - allowing guests to escape the daily routine in a relaxed setting.
 B&Bs often lack a reception area and some hosts also lock their front door overnight (for example, from 11 pm until 6 am).